The Lost Computer Art of South America

 As a bonus artist, let's talk about Castro-Cid.

 Castro-Cid was born in Santiago and arrived in New York in 1961 on an Organization of American States grant.
 By the time the Buenos Aires plotter group was forming around CAyC in 1969, Castro-Cid had already been in New York for nearly a decade, building electromechanical kinetic sculptures.
-These were anthropomorphic Robots he showed at Richard Feigen Gallery in 1965, and which Jack Burnham wrote about in Beyond Modern Sculpture (1968) as "simulations of cybernetic systems."
-(Castro-Cid also designed the robot hound for Truffaut's Fahrenheit 451 in 1966.)
+These were anthropomorphic robots he showed at Richard Feigen Gallery in 1965, and which Jack Burnham wrote about in Beyond Modern Sculpture (1968) as "simulations of cybernetic systems."

 Castro-Cid's actual computer work came later.
-Working in Miami, Castro-Cid turned to CAD design as a transformative medium.
+Working in Miami, Castro-Cid turned to computer aided design (CAD) as a transformative medium.
 He took classically proportioned figures and subjected them to differential geometry, conformal mapping, and multilinear perspective.
 The result was what one curator called a kind of "scientific cubism" in which bodies appear warped by forces that exceed the flat plane.

 We've acquired several works from this period, including Latin Girls and Cow's Singularity.